srhart/GCode/README.md

         K: depth
         J: Twice round set to 1

-M5520 - Drill a set of holes on a diameter, no peck drilling.
+## M5520 - Drill a set of holes on a diameter, no peck drilling.
-        Note: *CB is used for rear working.
-Change to C for front working.*
+        [!NOTE] CB is used for rear working.
+Change to C for front working.
         G65 P5520 X__ R__ Z__ E__
         X: The hole centre (PDC)
         R: Clearange height
         Z: Hole depth
         E: The number of holes

-        Notes:
+        [!NOTE]
-        *Axis should be G17*
+        Axis should be G17
-        *C should be locked*
+        C should be locked
-        *Rotating tool should be started*
+        Rotating tool should be started
-        *Feed rate should be set*
+        Feed rate should be set

-M5530 - (Modal) Mill a triangle pocket.
+## M5530 - (Modal) Mill a triangle pocket.
         ToDo - add helical ramp to start, spiral out G65/G66 P5530 X__ U__ V__ Z__ D__ R__ Q__ A__ B__ C__ F__
         Y: Allways 0, X: Centre